hank-cp/sbp/README.md

 * OSGi based server need a server container to deploy, which is not _cloud friendly_.
 * OSGi configuration is complex and strict, the learning curve is steep.
 * Bundle cannot be run standalone, which is hard for debug and test.
-* ~~Spring dm server is dead, and its successor Virgo is now still struggle to live.~~
+* ~~Spring dm server has been dead, and its successor Virgo is now still struggling to live.~~

 ##### vs Spring Cloud
 * Spring Cloud does not aim to solve similar problem as pf4j-spring-boot, but so far it maybe the